 . . .

 Too Long, Didn’t Read

 Okay, a company with increasing earnings delivers a satisfying capital gain.
 So, we just need to find a company with that characteristic, buy it, then let the time do the magic to compound it.
 Simple.

 But.
 Practically, it isn’t that easy.

 Like any other part of life, sometimes you win, sometimes you lose.
 Imagine you buy Nokia in 2008 – a year after the subprime mortgage crisis.
 Nokia fulfills the characteristic.
-In 2008, The Swedish company generated almost 75 M in earnings -rose 175% from its 2005 figure.
+In 2008, The Swedish company generated almost 75 M in earnings -a rose of 175% from its 2005 figure.
 We know how this ends, – at least today.
-Nokia and its Symbian eroded by a wave of Android smartphones.
+Nokia and its Symbian were eroded by a wave of Android smartphones.